kimhandole/dino-forest/README.md

     return obstacle;
 }
 ```
-The index of the last obstacle outside of screen will be marked and used to slice obstacles array
+The index of the last obstacle outside of screen will be marked and used to slice obstacles array.

 ```
 this.obstacles.forEach((obstacle, idx) => {